vmware/PowerCLI-Example-Scripts/README.md

 `Description:    The purpose of the script is to …`
 `Dependencies:   None known`
 `#>`
+[//]: # (LucD: Why not go for the standard PS Help format as a requirement?)
+[//]: # (LucD: What about a Disclaimer?
+Or is that covered by the License attached to the repository?)
 ### Suggested Information
 The following information should be included when possible.
 Inclusion of information provides valuable information to consumers of the resource.
 * vSphere version against which the script was developed/tested